visadb-io-Inc/ai-support-bot-knowledge-base/content/bookeeping/DEFAULT.md

 6. **Wait for process completion** and follow on-screen guide.
 7. **Watch tutorial video** for better guidance.
 [How to Migrate Data from QuickBooks](https://assets.bookeeping.ai/help/videos-v2/how-to-migrate-data-from-quickbooks.mp4)
 8. Important: If you import data from Quickbooks for 2025, then connect your bank accounts and select the import transactions data January 1st 2026.
 So you do not duplicated the transaction coming from QuickBooks and Your bank.
 Also do not add the opening Balance entry if you are conneting the same account which you imported from QuickBooks as those balances already recorded in your ledger,
 9. We will import Journal entries, Customers and Vendors, Categories for the past.
 Rules are not created as our rules are AI Based.
+10. We offer human migration help start with $30/hr.

 ## Import from CSV, MT940, CAMT Files